Dguipla/TFM-SemiSup/README.md

 # TFM
-## Study and implementation of semisupervised clasification method (SSC) with Spark-ML
+## Semisupervised classification methods (SSC) with Spark-ML, study and implementation of